 Ready to make your own Man Magnet Spray?
 You will need:

-Combine all of the ingredients – minus the cloves – and pour into a small spray bottle.
-If you're not smelling enough vanilla, go ahead and add a 1/2 teaspoon more.
+Combine all of the ingredients and pour into a small spray bottle.
+If you're not smelling enough vanilla, go ahead and add a ½ teaspoon more.

 Go easy on the cloves

 Clove has a signature sweet and spicy smell, creating an aroma that feels homey and exotic all at once.
-But the smell of cloves can easily over power everything else so I recommend adding it last – one drop at a time.
+But the smell of cloves can easily overpower everything else, so I recommend adding it last—1 drop at a time.

 After you have added the essential oils, then shake everything together in the spray bottle and you're done.
 Spray the body oil onto your skin and rub it in.

 You can use it all over—legs, arms, whatever.
-It makes a great perfume so, again, be careful not to overdo it with the cloves.
+It makes a great perfume, so again, be careful not to overdo it with the cloves.
 For portability, this can be used in a rollerball container as well—then it's super easy to discreetly apply and freshen up anywhere, any time.
-Just roll over where you want to apply and massage it in to ‘activate’ the perfume a little more a signature scent.
+Just roll over where you want to apply and massage it in to activate the perfume a little and give you a signature scent.

 Where to apply body oil spray

 For a subtle but long-lasting smell, don't forget about your pulse points.
-These are points on your body where your main blood flow is very close to your skin's surface, so the skin is a little warmer there than the rest of your skin.
-This means gives a boost to the strength of perfumes and mists and a great way to ensure that you smell amazing, all the time—without over applying perfume.
+These are points on your body where your major blood vessels are closer to your skin's surface, so the skin is a little warmer there than everywhere else.
+This gives a boost to the strength of perfumes and mists, and it's a great way to ensure that you smell amazing all the time—without over-applying perfume.